 • Important decisions

 All tasks you identify will go down the vertical axis of your RACI chart so that you can easily connect them to the various roles you’ve laid out.
+It can be tempting to create a lengthy list covering every single task imaginable, but sometimes, less is more with a RACI chart to avoid anything that can often lead to confusion.

 4. Assign RACI to each role and task

-When the RACI chart looks exactly how you want it, the next step is to assign the RACI to each role and task.
+When the RACI chart looks like how I want it, the next step is to assign the RACI to each role and task.
+That means identifying who is:

 • Responsible